Melanoma in the skin cancer clinic

 The rule of thumb for nodular melanoma is to get any growng pink lesion that has not gone within a month checked out urgently

 Lentigo maligna and lentigo malignant melanoma: These are most commonly found on sun exposed areas of the head and neck.
-They are flat, like superficial spreading melanoma, but they are not as well defined and the diagnosis can be challenging.
+They are flat, like superficial spreading melanoma.
+However, this type of melanoma is harder to spot.
+The melanoma tends to blend into the background sun-damaged skin and to look like a brown patch.
 Lentigo maligna affects only the upper layer of skin (epidermis) and may grow for many years before growing down into the dermis when it is called lentigo maligna melanoma.

 Acral Melanoma (acral lentiginous melanoma) account for around 1-2% of melanoma in Australia.
 This type of melanoma is not related to sun exposure, and occurs on the sole of the feet, palms of the hands, or nail-bed.
 This is the reason why a full skin check does involve a look at the soles of the feet.
 Darker skin such as people of Asian or African descent are at greater risk.